TickTeam/guide-tt/android_app/6_how_to_lock_the_app.md

 3.Tap “Security & Data” to enable Lock.

-4.Draw an unlock pattern for TickTick.
+4.Draw an unlock pattern twice to set a lock for TickTick.